How Long Does Valium Stay in Your System? Valium Half Life

 Urine Test

-Valium and its metabolites can be detected in urine for up to six weeks after the last dose.
-However, in most cases, it is detectable for about 5 to 7 days.
+Valium and its byproducts can often be found in urine for up to six weeks after the last dose, though for most people it shows up for about 5 to 7 days.

 sample blood icon for blood testing for drug use